Cyber Monday helps Amazon break its single-day sales record

 The e-commerce giant has been growing fast and benefiting from consumers' continued shift to online shopping.
-That means that every year has brought new sales records for the company.
+This means that, so far, every year brings new sales records for the company.

-You wouldn't need to look back too far for the last single-day sales record: It happened in July for Amazon's third annual Prime Day sales.
-But while Prime Day has been a new major sales day for Amazon, Cyber Monday historically has been its biggest sales every year.
+You wouldn't need to look back too far for the last single-day sales record: It happened in July on Amazon's third annual Prime Day sale.
+But while Prime Day has become a major sales day for Amazon, Cyber Monday historically has been the company's biggest day every year.

-Amazon, though, rarely offers specific figures when it reports these records and Wednesday's announcement followed that trend.
-However, the company did note that hundreds of millions of products were sold during the five days from Thanksgiving to Cyber Monday this year, and the company's Echo Dot smart speaker was the biggest seller on Cyber Monday.
+Amazon rarely offers specific figures when it reports these records and Wednesday's announcement followed that trend.
+However, the company did note that hundreds of millions of products were sold during the five days from Thanksgiving to Cyber Monday this year.
+In addition, Amazon said its Echo Dot smart speaker was its biggest seller on Cyber Monday.

-Amazon also noted that small businesses and entrepreneurs selling through Amazon also saw their biggest sales day ever.
-The company has been working to present itself as an ally of small businesses to help counter negative perceptions that its growing too fast and gobbling up too much of the retail world.
+Amazon also noted that small businesses and entrepreneurs selling through Amazon also saw their biggest sales day ever on Cyber Monday and racked up sales of 140 million items from Thanksgiving to Cyber Monday.
+Amazon has been working to present itself as an ally of small businesses to help counter negative perceptions that it's growing too fast and gobbling up too much of the retail world.

-The company also added to a trend showing mobile shopping is gaining more traction, saying orders on Amazon's app rose more than 50 percent year over year this Cyber Monday.
+The company also added to the growing shift toward mobile shopping, saying that orders on Amazon's app rose more than 50 percent year over year this Cyber Monday.

 'Alexa, be more human': Inside Amazon's effort to make its voice assistant smarter, chattier and more like you.